 Laws against fraud can be criminal or civil in nature.
 Criminal fraud requires criminal intent on the part of the perpetrator, and is punishable by fines or imprisonment.
 Civil fraud, on the other hand, applies more broadly to circumstances where bad-faith is usually involved, and where the penalties are meant to punish the perpetrator and put the victim back in the same position before the fraud took place.

-While the exact wording of fraud charges varies among state and federal laws, the essential elements needed to prove a fraud claim in general include: (1) a misrepresentation of a material fact; (2) by a person or entity who knows or believes it to be false; (3) to a person or entity who justifiably relies on the misrepresentation; and (4) actual injury or loss resulting from his or her reliance.
+While the exact wording of fraud charges varies among state and federal laws, the essential elements needed to prove a fraud claim in general include:

 There are many types of fraud offenses, several of which occur through the mail, internet, phone, or by wire.
 Common types include: bankruptcy fraud, insurance fraud, mail fraud, credit card fraud, securities fraud, telemarketing fraud, and wire fraud.